gyrinx-app/gyrinx/README.md

     Gathering schema files from content/necromunda-2018/schema...
     ```

-6. To further check it worked, do a `--dry-run` import:

-    ```bash
-    manage gyrinximport content --dry-run
-    ```

-7. Set up the frontend toolchain:
+6. Set up the frontend toolchain:

     Get `nodeenv` (installed by pip) to install node and npm in the virtual env.